jar398/listtools/doc/guide.md

    with the taxon id and canonical name from the B row.
    A value of `-` means there may be intersecting species but the list was not computed because the A row was not for a species.
+ - `LUB in B` -
- - The relationship to the smallest concept in the B checklist that contains the A row's concept.
+   The relationship to the smallest concept in the B checklist that contains the A row's concept.
 The relationship is given as above: RCC-5 relationship, taxon id, canonical name.
    If the A
    and B names are accepted, the A concept is either the same (RCC-5 =) as the B concept or larger (RCC-5 >) than it.
-For synonyms it may be hard to tell.
+For synonyms it may be hard to tell what the precise relationship is.
+ - `exemplar ids` -
- - If the A record is for a species, a list of exemplar ids for the exemplars belonging to that species, otherwise `-`
+   If the A record is for a species, a list of exemplar ids for the exemplars belonging to that species, otherwise `-`

 A name written with an asterisk (e.g. `Rana pipiens*`) indicates a synonym.

-In case of an ambiguous match, the exemplar set will contain all alternatives.
+The canonical names in the output are present for human readability;
+for a more compact report they might be omitted, and obtained as needed from the checklists using the taxon id.

+Report rows for synonyms matching synonyms or matching nothing are suppressed.

 How to read the report: